Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: General non-stationary dynamics

 Let us now consider two sequences of initial conditions of growing mass, say $\{\bar{\mu}^N\}_{N=1}^{\infty},\,\{\bar{\nu}^N\}_{N=1}^{\infty}$ with $\bar{\mu}^N,\,\bar{\nu}^N\in\MNone\ \forall\,N\geq 1$, and the related sequences of solutions to~\eqref{eq:cauchy-problem}, $\{\mu^N_\cdot\}_{N=1}^{\infty},\,\{\nu^N_\cdot\}_{N=1}^{\infty}$ with $\mu^N_\cdot,\,\nu^N_\cdot\in C([0,\,T];\,\MNone)\ \forall\,N\geq 1$.
 From Proposition~\ref{prop:cont_dep} we have

 where the exponential factor estimates the amplification at time $t>0$ of the distance between the initial data.
-If $N$ is sufficiently large then from~\eqref{eq:xi-N} we see that $\xi^N=2N\Lip(K)$.
-In order for the exponential factor to remain bounded for growing $N$, thereby ensuring that $W_1(\bar{\mu}^N,\,\bar{\nu}^N)$ and $W_1(\mu^N_t,\,\nu^N_t)$ are of the same order of magnitude for all $N$, it is necessary that
+If $N$ is sufficiently large then from~\eqref{eq:xi-N} we have $\xi^N=2N\Lip(K)$.
+In order for the exponential factor to remain bounded for growing $N$ and ensure that $W_1(\bar{\mu}^N,\,\bar{\nu}^N)$ and $W_1(\mu^N_t,\,\nu^N_t)$ are of the same order of magnitude for all $N$, it is necessary that

-In other words, the interaction kernel has to be suitably scaled with respect to $N$.
-In particular, given a Lipschitz continuous function $\cK:\R^d\to\R^d$ compactly supported in $B_R(0)\subset\R^d$, in order to comply with~\eqref{eq:LipK_N} we consider the following two-parameter family of interaction kernels:
+In other words, we have to suitably scale the interaction kernel with respect to $N$.
+In particular, given a Lipschitz continuous function $\cK:\R^d\to\R^d$ compactly supported in $B_R(0)\subset\R^d$, to comply with~\eqref{eq:LipK_N} we consider the following two-parameter family of interaction kernels:

 whose Lipschitz constant is

 Clearly, they satisfy~\eqref{eq:LipK_N} as long as